List of Lorraine on air staff

 This article shows the on air team members for the ITV Breakfast programme Lorraine which began broadcasting in the United Kingdom on 6 September 2010.

 The lead presenter is Lorraine Kelly, with Christine Lampard or Ranvir Singh filling in when Kelly is absent.
 Lampard is the show’s longest serving presenter, aside from Kelly herself.

 From 2010 to 2012, the show was presented by Kelly from Monday–Thursday with a rotation of guest hosts presenting on Fridays.
 From 2012 to 2014, regular stand-in host Kate Garraway presented the Friday shows.

 From 2014 to 2023, Kelly presented the Friday shows.
 As of 2024, the show is presented by Kelly from Monday–Thursday with Lampard and Singh alternating to present the Friday shows.

+Following the changes to ITV Daytime commencing in January 2026, Kelly presents Monday-Friday with both Lampard and Singh leaving their alternate presenting duties on the show.